 Let’s get real: the only real war is the one on workers – and the struggle is global.
 Where the wealthy militarize workers abroad, they also lay the groundwork for militarism right here at home.
 Their for-profit playbook is rooted in fears that stem from racism and xenophobia.
 But who actually controls the economy and who runs it?
 How does capitalism work and are there any realistic alternatives?
 What is the role of the police and Pentagon in all of this?
 This participatory workshop is filled with exercises that provides students with tools to counter the racist and xenophobic divide-and-conquer playbook of the boss.

 Leaders already exist in our ranks.
 What should we look for when IDing leaders and in strategies to develop leadership skills?
-Individually, how can we become reflective leaders and develop a deeper awareness of our own skills?
+Individually, how can we become effective leaders and develop a deeper awareness of our own skills?
 Together we’ll partake in deep self-reflection and highlight the difference between Leaders vs Activists and the Savior vs Solidarity approach.
 Students will takeaway charting and mapping tools that build the ladder of engagement and effective goal setting with leaders.